-Teamwork and Collaboration are essential components of a successful immersive learning project.
-Each academic year, the Immersive Learning Student Advisory Board (ILSAB) recognizes a student team that went above and beyond the requirements of their immersive learning class to produce uncommon results for their partner and our local community.
+Teamwork and collaboration are essential components of a successful immersive learning project.
+Each year, the Immersive Learning Student Advisory Board (ILSAB) recognizes a student team that went above and beyond the requirements of their immersive learning class to produce uncommon results for their partner and our local community.

-The ILSAB accepts fall and spring nominations for this award.
-Teams will be judged on how they met student learning objectives for the course, created a collaborative environment, used creative problem-solving techniques, overcame obstacles, and applied previous knowledge to produce a positive or significant impact on the community.
+Teams will be judged on how well they met student learning objectives for the course, created a collaborative environment, used creative problem-solving to overcame obstacles, and applied previous knowledge to produce a positive or significant impact on the community.

 To be eligible, immersive learning teams must be: